Nio Ko Bokk — surfer at golden sunset, Dakar

 The Process

-THE EDIT DOESN'T START WHEN YOU OPEN PREMIERE.
+THE EDIT DOESN'T START WHEN YOU OPEN THE TIMELINE.

 At FORM, the most important work happens before the timeline opens.
-We enter the material early, form a view about what the film needs, and work collaboratively with the director to test and refine that view.
-For Nio Ko Bokk, that meant an editorial refinement plan — not a cut list, not a technical spec, but a document that articulated what the film was actually trying to say, and how the structure could serve that argument.
+We enter the material early, form a view about what the film needs, and work with the director to test and refine that view.
+For Nio Ko Bokk, that meant writing an editorial refinement plan.
+Not a cut list, not a technical spec.
+A document that articulated what the film was actually trying to say, and how the structure could serve that argument.

 Act 01 The Ocean That Gives (and Takes) Theme: Belonging & contradiction